Developing an empowerment approach to managing utility bills

 Sources of funding for training and education

-For some refugees going back to the profession they held before they arrived in the UK are likely to require some additional training or getting a qualification.
-Carrying out the role they used to do may be very difficult if they don’t speak English and re-training is the best way to increase chances of finding…
+Refugees who wish to go back to the profession they held before they arrived in the UK are likely to require some additional training or may need to get a qualification.
+Carrying out the role they used to do may be very difficult if they don’t speak English and re-training is the best way to…

 Supporting refugees affected by the benefit cap